 What should I do if my cat is showing these symptoms?

 If you suspect that your cat is having a severe reaction to a pyrethrin or pyrethroid, please bring your cat to your regular or emergency veterinarian immediately.

 If you’re not sure what you’re seeing, call your veterinarian or Pet Poison Helpline, an animal poison control based out of Minneapolis, MN, USA* (800-213-6680) immediately.
 The sooner you seek treatment, the better the prognosis and outcome for your pet!

 How does my veterinarian diagnose pyrethrin/pyrethroid poisoning?

-Your veterinarian will make a presumptive diagnosis if there’s a known or possible history of exposure to a product containing a pyrethrin or pyrethroid, coupled with symptoms described above.
-If the symptoms are severe, your veterinarian will not wait to confirm the diagnosis before beginning treatment.
+Your veterinarian will make a presumptive diagnosis if there is a known or possible history of exposure to a product containing a pyrethrin or pyrethroid, coupled with signs described above.

 Is there an antidote for pyrethrin/pyrethroid poisoning in cats?